To: Victims of Abuse is dedicated to those who have experienced abuse.

 Fear and Dependency

-For some victims of abuse, they are afraid of the abusers—they are afraid of being stalked, harmed physically, or even killed.
+For some victims of abuse, they feel afraid of the abusers—they feel afraid of being stalked, harmed physically, or even killed.
 For some women who are in abusive relationships, they are concerned for the safety of their children.

 Sometimes there sincerely can be love or affection for the abuser, despite the pain, suffering, and fear involved with staying in the situation.
 Sometimes, victims of abuse may have a desire to protect the abusers in front of others and even want to present that “happy family picture” for others to see.
 This makes it harder to leave, or to stay safe.